Disk-MTH/BIM-calculator/README.md

 This project is made with Tkinter graphics librairy for learn bases of Python.
-You can download, edit and redistribute hte source code but please keep "made by Disk_MTH" annotation.
+You can download, edit and redistribute the source code but please keep "made by Disk_MTH" annotation.